 Innovation fuels cloud computing.Compute Fundamentals for AWS: Updated, Improved, and Better than EverCloud Academy happily announces a major update to a popular course: Compute Fundamentals for AWS.David Robinson originally built this course an introduction to AWS's cornerstone comp...

 Preemptible Virtual Machines: Cheap Instances From Google Compute Engine

 Could you use some serious computing power?
 Say hello to Google's Preemptible Virtual Machines.One of the nice things about having access to hundreds of thousands of computers is that you get to do cool stuff.
 Arguably, the fact that, with enough creativity, you can use that access to...

-Amazon EC2 pricing considerations (& how to save your money)After a first glance at the pricing page for Amazon EC2, you might find absorbing so much information a little intimidating.
-In this post we will try to break EC2 pricing down and provide strategies to not only ease the pa...
+Amazon EC2 pricing considerations (& how to save your money)After a first glance at the Amazon EC2 pricing page, you might find absorbing so much information a little intimidating.
+In this post, we will try to break EC2 pricing down and provide strategies to not only ease the pain...

-After the launch of our first course introducing the Google Cloud Platform, our expert David Clinton is back with a brand new course to learn Google Compute Engine.
-We just launched it, and you can watch it on CloudAcademy.Google is one of the hottest cloud platform, probably the most ...
+After the launch of our first course introducing the Google Cloud Platform, David Clinton is back with a brand new course - Launching a GCE instance.
+We just launched it, and you can watch it on CloudAcademy.Google is one of the hottest cloud platform, probably the most interesting ...

 Deploying a MEAN Stack Onto Google Compute Engine